 - Copy-and-paste the provided "embed code" into your web page exactly as it's shown.

 Note: You may need to configure the page in your website content management system so that it doesn't alter the HTML code.

-34. Click | Close | to return to the campaign builder, then click the green | Save | button at the bottom of the screen.
+- Click 'Close' to return to the campaign builder, then click the green 'Save' button at the bottom of the screen.

+- From the Campaigns tab, run the campaign by clicking the "play" icon to the right of the campaign name.
 As soon as the campaign goes into the Active state, your embedded form should appear within your web page.